tech-for-peace/umang/README.md

 # DP Generator

 A Next.js application for generating framed images.
-Upload an image and get two beautifully framed versions.
+Upload an image and get a beautifully framed version.

 ## Features

 - Image upload and processing
-- Two frame styles:
-  - Breath Frame
-  - Shwas Frame
 - Download processed images
 - Responsive design
 - Built with Next.js and TailwindCSS